Last Updated on June 15, 2023 by Grow with Bovees

-The location of your compost bin should be a prime consideration in your home-composting scheme.
+The ideal location for a compost bin should be a prime consideration in your home-composting scheme.

-In fact, the decision over where to position it is usually easier to make in smaller homes, where gardening capacity might be limited by the size of the area available; there are fewer site possibilities to deliberate over, plus most options are likely to be less far away and therefore offer convenient access from inside the home.
+In fact, the decision over where to place a compost bin is usually easier to make in smaller homes, where gardening capacity might be limited by the size of the area available; there are fewer site possibilities to deliberate over, plus most options are likely to be less far away and therefore offer convenient access from inside the home.

 How Big Should a Compost Heap Be?